 Puck lines in hockey are very similar to run lines in MLB.
 Standard puck lines are always -1.5 for the favorite and +1.5 for the underdog, with the odds to go with those lines varying wildly.
-Below is an example of NHL alternate puck lines from FoxBet betting app MD:
+Below is an example of NHL alternate puck lines from FoxBet betting app in Maryland:

 The middle of the three puck lines above is the one set by oddsmakers, with Boston +1.5 (-250) and Washington -1.5 (+200).
 The other two are alternate versions with lines accompanying lines that are quite different based on which direction you go.

 Just like baseball, goals are hard to come by in hockey, and each alternate line away from the original puck line results in a huge odds shift.
 Buying goals will result in risking more in favor of a more beneficial puck line.
 Selling goals involves making the puck line tougher to win but gaining a huge boost to your potential payout.

 Alternate lines can be a valuable tool for any bettor, and they can be used in several ways to execute a wide range of strategies.
 Keep the following strategies in mind to give yourself the best chance at success.

 - Line shopping: This is the case with standard spreads and totals, and it remains true with alternate lines.
 Online betting sites always have some variance when it comes to betting odds and the lines associated with them.
 Having multiple sportsbook accounts and doing some line shopping will help you get the best price for whatever alternate line you’re considering placing a bet on.